 - Scrape down the bottom and sides of the bowl.
 Beat for an additional two minutes on medium speed until thick and well-blended.

-- Pour batter into prepared pan and gently tap pan on counter a couple times to even and remove any air bubbles.
+- Dollop the batter into prepared pan and smooth the top with an offset spatula.
+Tap the pan onto the counter a couple times to remove any air bubbles.

 - Place on wire rack to cool in pan for 10 minutes.